nachi2609/Notepad-Application-using-QTCreator-/README.md

 $ qmake AppNotepad.pro
 $ make
 ```
-# It can be compiled and run with Microsoft Visual Studio C++ Compiler.
+# It can be compiled and run with Microsoft Visual Studio buildmaker where we can create .exe file.